Return to Work Procedure for Employees on Workers' Compensation

 It is the injured employee's responsibility to immediately notify their supervisor of the fact that their physician has released them to return to duty.

-If the physician has released them for modified duty only, the Assistant Director of Human Resource Management or his/her designee (hereinafter referred to as Human Resource Management) will consult with the injured employee, the department head (Chair, Director, etc.) or their designee, the Office of Risk Management, the medical health care provider to determine if a suitable modified work position is available.
-Other individuals may participate in the process.
-However, Human Resource Management will have the final decision.
+If the physician has released them for modified duty only, the Assistant Director of Human Resource Management (HRM) or his/her designee will consult with the injured employee, the department head (Chair, Director, etc.) or their designee, the Office of Risk Management, and the medical health care provider to determine if a suitable modified work position is available.
+Other individuals may participate in the process, however HRM will have the final decision.

 The evaluation will be based on, but not limited to, a list of essential duties (based on the job description for which the employee was hired), the estimated time the injured employee will need to remain in the modified position, along with the Job Analysis form and the Physician's Modified Work Information sheet completed by the employee's physician.

-If no temporary modified position is identified for placement, the injured employee will remain on Worker’s Compensation until released by their physician for duty without limitations.
-Human Resource Management will document this review and determination in writing and notify Louisiana Office of Risk Management.
+If no temporary modified position is identified for placement, the injured employee will remain on Workers' Compensation until released by their physician for duty without limitations.
+HRM will document this review and determination in writing and notify Louisiana Office of Risk Management.